tommyqamaz/gendiff/README.md

 optional arguments:
-  -h, --help            show this help message and exit -f FORMAT, --format FORMAT
+  -h, --help            show this help message and exit -f {stylish,plain,json}, --format {stylish,plain,json}
                         set format of output
 ```

 ## About gendiff
 This is a cli utility that compares two configuration files with each other.
-The result of comparing files can be output in different formats: for example, plain ("flat"), json ("JSON format") or nested ("tree-like").
+The result of comparing files can be output in different formats: for example, plain ("flat"), json ("JSON format") or stylish ("nested").
 ## Demo
-### Nested
+### Stylish
 [![asciicast](https://asciinema.org/a/Yj8qVarAbMEZiSboOwx5lZFSE.svg)](https://asciinema.org/a/Yj8qVarAbMEZiSboOwx5lZFSE)
 ### Plain
 [![asciicast](https://asciinema.org/a/CTfHD8nRjxNDDdPKYfOe1TCpF.svg)](https://asciinema.org/a/CTfHD8nRjxNDDdPKYfOe1TCpF)